Cloud Computing In The Construction Industry: A Snapshot

 Most cloud solutions for safety and risk are focused on job site risk.
 Not many (if any) are helping higher-level project managers report risks at a project or program level.

-There is a big opportunity for cloud software to vertically integrate and provide tools to manage risk across the planning and design, construction, and post construction phase.
+There is a big opportunity for cloud software to vertically integrate and provide tools for risk management across the planning and design, construction, and post construction phase.
 Automating the transfer of information through the system is the key here.
 For example, any changes to that happen to on-site risks are automatically reflected in real time dashboards/reports accessible to the construction foreman, project managers, developers, and owners.
 Better information helps all of them make better decisions that will make the whole construction process less risky and more efficient.

 Cloud-based platforms such as Mastt help you detect your project risks in real time and learn from your past project data to prevent issues, increase organisational preparedness and recovery.